 On the other hand, consumer units that belong to the highest 20% of income spent significantly less — 29.9%.

-In addition, the customer demographics also reveal that the lowest 20% spent only 2.7% on personal insurance and pensions, whereas the statistics on consumer spending by income level show that the highest 20% spent a staggering 16.9% on the same category.
+Customer demographics also reveal that the lowest 20% spent merely 2.2% on personal insurance and pensions.
+In contrast, the latest statistics on consumer spending by income level show that the highest 20% spent a staggering 16.3% on the same category.

 Consumer Spending Categories

-If you want to know how much to budget for food, you should also be aware that the average grocery bill varies majorly from city to city.
+Yet, if you want to know just how much to budget for food, you should take into account that the average grocery bill varies from city to city.

-An in-depth analysis of 22 large metropolitan areas has revealed that citizens of Seattle pay the most for their groceries — $6,195 per year, per household, as consumer spending trends from 2019 reveal.
+For example, an in-depth analysis of 22 large metropolitan areas has revealed that citizens of Seattle pay the most for their groceries — $6,195 per year, per household, according to consumer spending trends from 2019.

 What’s more, the average annual USA spending also includes $583 on alcoholic beverages, both in restaurants and at home.

-10. The average American consumer spends $91, on average, for cable on a monthly basis.
+19. The average American consumer spends $91, on average, for cable every month.

-Consumer spending online statistics show that even though Americans still watch cable TV, they also spend an additional $23 for TV and film streaming services, as well as $22 on music streaming services.
+Consumer spending online statistics show that although Americans still watch cable TV, they also spend an additional $23 for TV and film streaming services, as well as $22 on music streaming services.

-Additionally, the average American consumer also spends $23 on various app subscriptions.
+Additionally, the average American consumer spends $23 on various app subscriptions.